Teaching Program Bachelor

-The course Building Theory for Innovation Strategy Research provides an introduction to theory building in Innovation Strategy research with a particular emphasis on the topics of Strategic Human Capital.
+The course Empirical Innovation Research provides an introduction to theory building in Innovation Strategy research with a particular emphasis on the topics of Strategic Human Capital.
 The purpose of this course amongst others is to prepare students to master the process of applied theory development on the basis of current Innovation Strategy literature.

 Teaching Winter Term